mashadchowdhury/cape-town-airbnb-data-analysis/README.md

 https://youtu.be/yCvuurHfHr0

-Data used (both raw and processed) can be found in Data/raw/listings.csv and Data/processed/FinalDatasetGroup1025 respectively
+**Dataset:** Raw dataset can be found in Data/raw/listings.csv and Processed (wrangled) dataset can be found in Data/processed/FinalDatasetGroup1025

-Final Tableau Dashboard can be downloaded and viewed from Tableau_Workbooks/Final_Dashboard.twb
+**Final Dashboard:** Final Tableau Dashboard can be downloaded and viewed from Tableau_Workbooks/Final_Dashboard.twb

 ## References